ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/syntax/_includes/subquery.md

 {% if feature_mapreduce %}
 In some cases, instead of `DEFINE SUBQUERY` it's more convenient to use an equivalent [lambda function](../expressions.md#lambda).
 In this case, the lambda function must accept, as the first argument, the special object called `world` that passes dependencies to make certain PRAGMA or COMMIT statements visible at the query template's point of use.
-Make also sure to pass this object as the first argument along with the other arguments (if any) to other query templates, if you use them in your lambda function.
+Also, make sure to pass this object as the first argument along with the other arguments (if any) to other query templates, if you use them in your lambda function.
 The return value of the lambda function must have the structure list type (output table) or a list of variants over a tuple of structures (multiple output tables).
 In the latter case, the following unpacking is usually used at the query template's point of use:

 ```yql